Optimal control of protein copy number: Theoretical review

 \section{Theoretical review}

-We first present a review of minimum-dissipation nonequilibrium control in the linear-response framework.
-Applying linear-response theory~\cite{OptimalPaths} gives a near-equilibrium expression for the average excess power (excess above the average power if the system were equilibrated throughout the driving protocol) exerted by an external agent changing control parameters $\lambda$ that are coupled to the system in the canonical ensemble,
+We first present a review of minimum-dissipation nonequilibrium control in the linear-response framework. {\SB The average excess power (above the average power if the system were equilibrated throughout the driving protocol) exerted by an external agent changing control parameters $\lambda$ that are coupled to the system in the canonical ensemble is~\cite{OptimalPaths}